revh/gpxjson/README.md

 ###Library

-You can use gpxjson package in your go program:
+You can use gpxjson package in your Go programs like this:

 ```go
 package main